 Community Environmental Conservation Promoter

-Panama is commonly referred to as “puente del mundo, corazón del universo” (bridge of the world, heart of the universe).
-It is also a land of mixed realities.
+Panama is commonly referred to as “puente del mundo, corazón del universo” (bridge of the world, heart of the universe), and is a land of mixed realities.
 Its strategic geographic location influenced the construction of the canal, which accelerated immigration and contributed to Panama’s diverse population.
-Panama is known as an international logistics, banking, and tourism hub.
+Panama is an international logistics, banking, and tourism hub.
 For this and other reasons, the isthmus holds distinct social and economic realities which impact structural inequalities.

 Volunteers serve in communities located in areas of the country with high environmental conservation priorities related to protected areas, buffer zones, and important river watersheds, including the Panama Canal watershed.
 Volunteers collaborate with the community to strengthen environmental and youth groups (youth and adult) with a focus on their environmental needs.

 Work partners and Volunteers co-develop identified opportunities for local youth in leadership and life skills, promote positive environmental stewardship, and encourage civic participation.
 Youth in leadership and life skills are the foundation of achieving environmental stewardship.
 Additionally, Volunteers support community-led after-school programs and youth in various activities, including the promotion of youth clubs, facilitation of environmental hands-on activities, and community environmental events.

 Work partners and Volunteers co-develop environmental activities such as organic gardening, nursery/reforestation, and waste management, and promote the use of appropriate technologies like eco-stoves and renewable energy (e.g., solar panels).
 In collaboration with strategic partners, Volunteers support the development of sustainable living strategies and techniques that promote conservation of the local ecosystem and natural resources.